 2. Celebrate self-love

-While many businesses use Valentine’s Day as a chance to advertise around romantic love, this can be alienating to customers who are single.
+While many businesses use Valentine’s Day as a chance to advertise romantic love, this can be alienating to customers who are single.
 However, the self-love movement is on the rise and VDay is definitely a chance to celebrate.

-Companies like Fred and Far are showing their customers that there are no prerequisites when it comes to treating yourself.
+Companies like Fred and Far are showing their customers that there are no prerequisites when it comes to treating themselves.
 Why wait for a marriage proposal to wear a diamond ring when you can buy one for yourself?

 The self-love angle is a way to re-frame everyday shopping and give customers a reason to celebrate themselves.
 Whether your products are more on the romantic side or unrelated, your customers will appreciate the justification.